The Most Delicious Thing We Eat On Christmas Morning, According to 11 Parents

 “We have Pillsbury cinnamon rolls.
 Yes, from the old pop tube!
 My mom used to make the cinnamon rolls on Christmas morning when I was a little kid, so I kept the tradition alive with my son, who is 5.
 The sound of the can popping open is always good for some delighted laughs.
-He loves helping with putting the icing on — and he’s really good about actually putting the icing on, and not just spooning it into his mouth!” —Cara Shultz, Rutherford, New Jersey
+He loves helping with putting the icing on — and he’s really good about actually putting the icing on, and not just spooning it into his mouth!” —Cara Shultz, Rutherford, NJ.

-Try this recipe: Air Fryer Cinnamon Rolls
+Try this recipe: Sticky Spicy Cinnamon Rolls from The Kitchn

 Dad’s holiday breakfast, updated

 “My father always made biscuits and gravy — the one time a year he’d make them.
 For some reason, though, we always started [the morning] with a bowl of oatmeal, which filled us up and made the much-anticipated biscuits and gravy last a bit longer, I think.
 In older years, I asked to skip the oatmeal, to no avail with my mother!
-I make the biscuits and gravy now on Christmas for my husband and 10-year-old son, Colt — no oatmeal required.” —Michelle Claudnic, Livermore California
+I make the biscuits and gravy now on Christmas for my husband and 10-year-old son, Colt — no oatmeal required.” —Michelle Claudnic, Livermore, CA.

-Try this recipe: Instant Pot Biscuits and Gravy
+Try this recipe: Instant Pot Biscuits and Gravy from The Kitchn

 Instant atmosphere (and a grown-up toddy)

 “We don’t have a fireplace and I always wished we did.
 When the kids were little, my husband started playing the Yule Log on the television all morning and I thought it was pretty goofy initially, but now I love it.
 We would never start with stockings before the fire is turned on!
 And we always have coffee with a little Bailey’s for the adults.
-I wish I could say I make a killer Breakfast Strata the night before, but I don’t have it that together.” —Jonna Gallo Wepler, City Island, NY
+I wish I could say I make a killer Breakfast Strata the night before, but I don’t have it that together.” —Jonna Gallo Wepler, City Island, NY.

-Try this recipe: Christmas Breakfast Strata
+Try this recipe: Christmas Breakfast Strata from The Kitchn

 Meat + carbs = happiness

 “I always make thick-cut applewood smoked bacon on Xmas morning.
-But the real food for our Christmas morning is made by my wife, who makes an absolutely amazing cranberry coffee cake.” —Javier C. Rivera, Los Angeles, CA
+But the real food for our Christmas morning is made by my wife, who makes an absolutely amazing cranberry coffee cake.” —Javier C. Rivera, Los Angeles, CA.

-Try this recipe: Apple Cranberry Coffee Cake
+Try this recipe: Apple Cranberry Coffee Cake from The Kitchn

 A traditional sweet made with inherited kitchen tools

 “We make the Danish treat Aebleskiver [puffy little donut holes] from scratch using the pans that I inherited from my mom.
 We honor our ancestors by using every piece of kitchen equipment and tableware that we’ve inherited for Christmas Eve, Christmas Day, and Boxing Day.
-It’s a lovely way to recall the times of the past and spark holiday joy with our kids.” —Suzanne Frank, Mount Tremper, NY
+It’s a lovely way to recall the times of the past and spark holiday joy with our kids.” —Suzanne Frank, Mount Tremper, NY.

 Popovers all around!

-Try this recipe: Classic Popovers
+Try this recipe: Classic Popovers from The Kitchn

 Great-great Grandmother’s pain perdu